 Lakeland University has established innovative partnerships with the majority of Wisconsin's Technical Colleges, which provides a unique higher-education option to students.

-After you earn your associates degree, there are many reasons why earning a bachelor’s degree from one of Lakeland University's seven centers makes sense:
+After you earn your associates degree, there are many reasons why earning a bachelor’s degree from one of Lakeland University's six centers makes sense:

 Search for your school